Skip to main content

 • Access and Experience: Not everyone experiences homelessness and the homeless response system the same way.
 Gaps in interim housing placements, transitions to permanent housing, and long-term housing stability show that access and outcomes are not equitable.

-You can explore these patterns in our data through the dashboards below, which use baseline and equity metrics to illustrate how AIAN and Black communities experience homelessness in LA County.
+You can explore these patterns in our data through the dashboards below, which illustrate how AIAN and Black communities experience homelessness in LA County.

 AIAN Experiencing Homelessness Dashboard